atomist/microgrammar/README.md

 [regex]: https://en.wikipedia.org/wiki/Regular_expression

 ## Examples

 There are two styles of use:

 -   From definitions: Defining a grammar in JavaScript objects
 -   From strings: Defining a grammar in a string that resembles input that will be matched

-### From Definitions Style
+### Definitions style

 Here's a simple example: